easytarget/MQ-Pro-IO/README.md

 ```console
 $ sudo vi /etc/netplan/55-wifi.yaml
 ```
-The contents of this are **identical** to the (precofigured WiFi)[#preconfiguring-wifi-networks] setup given above.
+The contents of this are **identical** to the [precofigured WiFi](#preconfiguring-wifi-networks) setup given above.
 - Copy the `yaml` definition given there to this file and edit with your details.
 - The comments for the file there also apply here.

 ### Reconfigure to use MangoPI Device Tree

 You should now have bootable machine you can access via the console or SSH.
-We can now reconfigure this to use the MQ Pro device tree via `(flash-kernel)[https://manpages.debian.org/testing/flash-kernel/flash-kernel.8.en.html)`.
+We can now reconfigure this to use the MQ Pro device tree via [`flash-kernel`](https://manpages.debian.org/testing/flash-kernel/flash-kernel.8.en.html).

 ```console
 ubuntu@ubuntu:~$ sudo vi /etc/flash-kernel/db